2013 UCLA Bruins football team

 The 2013 UCLA Bruins football team represented the University of California, Los Angeles in the 2013 NCAA Division I FBS football season.
 The team was coached by second year head coach Jim L. Mora and played its home games at the Rose Bowl in Pasadena, California.
 They were members of the South Division of the Pac-12 Conference.
 The Bruins finished the season 10–3, including 6–3 in conference play to finish second in the South Division, and outscored their opponents by a combined total of 480 to 301.

-Previous season

-Last season, the Bruins won the conference's South Division and played in the Holiday Bowl, where they lost 49–26 to Baylor.

 Recruiting

 National Signing Day was on February 6, 2013.